taunsquared/taunsquared.github.io/_open-lab-notebook/08-graphic-novel-thesis.md

 My research combines studies of cuttlefish, the philosophy of science, Perceptual Control Theory, and the evolution of “the brain” throughout time and in many species.
 In collaboration with NeuroGears, I build interactive art installations that both allow people to participate in field neuroscience experiments, and communicate science in fun and interesting ways.
 You can learn more at Every Mind Online.
 I spend a lot of time thinking about permaculture, anarchy, circus, and education.
 I love being in the wilderness, especially in the mountains and by the sea.
 I’ve co-written and choreographed an original musical called Hack, Punt, Tool (you can watch the 2017 production on YouTube).
 I train and play as a musician, capoeirista, and VIRS (vigilante intergalactic roustabout scholar).

-{% include figure image_path="/assets/images/openLabNotebook/TheFirstVIRS/EmmaLeavitt.jpeg" alt="Emma Leavitt" caption="Emma Leavitt: Dream Sequences Illustrator and Colourist" %}
+{% include figure image_path="/assets/images/openLabNotebook/TheFirstVIRS/EmmaLeavitt.jpeg" alt="Emma 'Solei' Leavitt" caption="Emma 'Solei' Leavitt: Dream Sequences Illustrator and Colourist" %}

 Solei is a visual artist, muralist and musician living in Boston, MA.
 Her work on the “Dreams” chapters of *The First V.I.R.S.* is her first foray into graphic novel illustration.
 When she’s not painting on walls or writing music, Solei runs an arts nonprofit in Boston called Brain Arts Organization, and is the Gallery Director at a community art gallery called the Dorchester Art Project.
 More of her work can be seen at [https://www.soleiarts.com/](https://www.soleiarts.com/).